xpdustry/imperium/README.md

 ## Testing

-For local testing, you will need a mongo database and a rabbitmq server, fortunately for you a docker-compose file is provided.
+For local testing, you will need a mongo database, a rabbitmq server and a S3 server.
+Fortunately for you, a docker-compose file is provided with everything.
 You will simply have to run `docker-compose up -d` once.

 - To access the web front-end of these services, see the comments in the docker-compose file.
 - The mongo express container fails to start with the other containers sometimes.
 If this happens, just restart it with the command `docker-compose restart mongo-express`.